-data) which are highly relevant because they are subject to a higher level of protection.
-These data include genetic, biometric and health data, as well as personal data from which racial and ethnic origin, political opinions, religious or ideological convictions or membership in a union can be attributed to a person.
+In addition to general personal data, one must consider above all the special categories of personal data (also known as sensitive personal data) which are highly relevant because they are subject to a higher level of protection.
+These data include genetic, biometric and health data, as well as personal data revealing racial and ethnic origin, political opinions, religious or ideological convictions or trade union membership.

 Suitable GDPR articlesArt.
 4 GDPR Definitions Art.
 9 GDPR Processing of special categories of personal data